dipesh227/dreampixeltechnology/README.md

 ### 7. Run the Application

-Now you can start the development server:
+Now you can start the development server.
+Make sure you have saved your `.env` file first.

 ```bash
 npm run dev
 ```
-The application should now be running locally, connected to your Supabase backend.
+The application should now be running locally, connected to your Supabase backend and ready to use the Google Gemini API.